robertocamp/tf1/README.md

 >The allowed block size is between a /16 netmask (65,536 IP addresses) and /28 netmask (16 IP addresses).

-> **subnet networking in VPC**:
+##### subnet networking in VPC
-- The CIDR block of a subnet can be the same as the CIDR block for the VPC (for a single subnet in the VPC), or a subset of the CIDR block for the VPC (for multiple subnets).
+> The CIDR block of a subnet can be the same as the CIDR block for the VPC (for a single subnet in the VPC), or a subset of the CIDR block for the VPC (for multiple subnets).

 - The allowed block size is between a /28 netmask and /16 netmask.
 - If you create more than one subnet in a VPC, the CIDR blocks of the subnets cannot overlap.